zowe/docs-site/docs/troubleshoot/app-framework/app-troubleshoot.md

 **Symptom:**

-When you try to use VT Terminal on the Zowe Desktop to connect to the Unix System Services through SSH, the VT Terminal on node v12 slows down.
-Then the connection will fail bacause the connecting process can run into the 3-minute limit.
+When you try to use VT terminal on the Zowe Desktop to connect to the UNIX System Services through SSH, the VT terminal on node v12 slows down.
+Then, the connection fails bacause the connecting process can run into the 3-minute limit.

 **Solution:**

-To solve this issue, use Telnet via port 1023 to connect to the Unix System Services.
+To solve this issue, use Telnet through port 1023 to connect to the UNIX System Services.

 ### ZLUX unable to communicate with API Mediation Layer